I have a confession to make.

-“I’ve spent [time] building this tribe!”
-And your tribe—your actual people—will still be there.
+“I’ve spent [time] building this community!”
+And your community—your actual people—will still be there.
 No worries.

 “Maybe I can just stick with it and it’ll feel right again…” Don’t do this to yourself.
 If it’s not working now, it won’t be working in six months when you have an even bigger problem on your hands.
 It’s best to address this early and start making shifts.

 Perhaps The Most Important Part

 If consistency is king, then communication is god.

 - Your community is there because they have liked what you have to say.